QuantEcon/lecture-python-intro/_sources/cagan_ree.md

 that emerges under path 2 for $t \geq T_1$ to the $\mu_t, \pi_t$ path that had emerged under path 1 for $ t=0, \ldots, T_1 -1$.

-We can do the MIT shock calculations entirely by hand.
+We can do the MIT shock calculations mostly by hand.

 Thus, for path 1, $\pi_t = \mu_0 $ for all $t \in  [0, T_1-1]$, while for path 2,
 $\mu_s = \mu^*$ for all $s \geq T_1$.